Bio204-class/Bio204-Fall-2016/slides/non-parametric/non-parametric-methods.md

 ## Sign test (alternative to one-sample t-test)

-Non-parameteric alternative to one-sample t-test
+ * Non-parameteric alternative to one-sample t-test
+ * Tests whether median of a population equals a null hypothesized value
+ * not very well powered

+R implementation

+ * can be done as a binomial test or using `signmedian.test` package

 ## Mann-Whitney U-test (alternative to two-sample t-test)

-Non-parameteric alternative to two-sample t-test
+* Non-parameteric alternative to two-sample t-test
+* Basic algorithm
+  - combine data from both groups rank all data from smallest to largest
+  - Calculate a statistc, U, which summarizes sum of all pairwise comparisons of ranks between the two groups
+  - Compare observed U statistic to sampling distribution of U under null hypothesis of no difference in ranks between groups
+  - Equivalent to a test called "Wilcoxon rank-sum test"

+R implementation

+ - `wilcox.test`

 ## Kruskal-Wallis test (alternative to ANOVA)